Data Centers in Nanjing

 Power Analysis

-Average Cost Of Power: The industrial power rate in Nanjing is approximately US$0.08/kWh as of Q2 2025.
-This competitive pricing makes the market attractive for high-density deployments and can lead to substantially lower operational expenditures compared to other top-tier Asian markets.
-China's energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).
+Average Cost Of Power Industrial power is priced at approximately US$0.08/kWh as of Q2 2025.
+This competitive rate significantly reduces the total cost of ownership for compute-heavy infrastructure.
+The national energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).

-Power Grid Reliability: The power grid serving Nanjing's primary industrial and technology zones is well-engineered and stable.
-Data centers in the area are supported by redundant power feeds and substations, ensuring high levels of uptime for mission-critical operations.
+Power Grid Reliability The power grid serving Nanjing's industrial zones is well-engineered and stable, designed to support the region's significant manufacturing and technology sectors.
+Data centers are typically served by redundant power feeds from separate substations to ensure high levels of uptime.

 Market Access, Business & Tax Climate